- SCU Business Home

 WHAT TYPES OF LOAN OPTIONS ARE AVAILABLE TO ME?

-Ford Federal Direct Subsidized and/or Unsubsidized Loans are available for students who choose to complete the FAFSA application a to www.fafsa.ed.gov.
-Please reference the financial aid flyer for the session that you are applying to for more specific information.
+Ford Federal Direct Subsidized and/or Unsubsidized Loans are available for students who choose to complete the FAFSA application at www.fafsa.ed.gov.
+Please reference the financial aid information found on the CAAP website for the session that you are applying to for more specific information.
 Any remaining funds needed to cover the cost of the program would need to come from a Private Alternative Loan.

 HOW SHOULD I APPLY FOR LOANS?